 Do I know someone who has gone through this situation?
 If so, how did they handle this?

 Did you notice what happened here?
 You asked the same questions but in a different way.
 Instead of looking at things from a past perspective, you changed your focus to the future.
 You are no longer cribbing on why it happened.
 You are now focusing on how to fix this situation and how to avoid it in the future.

 A small shift in perspective can change your entire mindset and make you more positive and happier in life.

 This is my mantra of staying happy in life and achieving my first goal.

 Most of the people (if not everyone) loves their family and would like to do good things for them.
-I came from a middle-class family and when I was young, I wanted to do things for my family.
-But I could not do much as I was small and didn’t have a source of income.
+I am from a middle-class family and when I was a kid, I wanted to do things for my family.
+But I could not do much as I was small and didn’t have my own source of income.

 I had the desire to give them the life that they wanted.
 Although they didn’t have big dreams, my goal was to fulfill even the small ones.

 They loved traveling so when I grew up, I took them to different places that they only dreamt of.
 I supported and stayed with them when they had health issues.